 - Stretch and wiggle your foot before getting out of bed in the morning to help reduce the initial pain.

-If you are struggling with plantar fasciitis, book an appointment now with one of our physios, to get back to the sport you love.
+If you are struggling with plantar fasciitis, book an appointment now with one of our physios, to get back to the sport you love as soon as possible, pain free.